Cookies managing

 Igor Pyatikop

-My son called me the morning of the 24: dad, the war!
-I got my retirement money the same day and managed to cash almost the entire amount.
-On the 27th I talked to my ex-wife for the last son: she was visiting our son in the Kharkiv region and then the connection broke.
-Slowly we lost power, gas, electricity, phone, Internet: a total blockade, a camera obscura if you will.
-At first the explosions were far away, but it was also not music to our ears.
+My son called me on the morning of the 24th “Dad, the war has started!”
+I received my pension the same day and managed to take out almost the entire amount.
+On the 27th, I spoke to my ex-wife for the last time.
+She was visiting our son in Kharkiv region, and then the signal cut out.
+We gradually began losing power, gas, electricity, phone, and then Internet: a total blockade, a camera obscura, if you will.
+At first the explosions were far away, but it was hardly pleasant for us to hear.
 Then they kept getting closer and closer, until the bombs were exploding practically next to our houses.

-I lived close to the Oktyabr production plant, where apparently some Ukrainian army soldiers were located.
-Our house, one of the last Stalin-era apartment buildings, covered the plant with itself.
-Basically, they turned it into ruins, and Russians simply burned out the apartments.
-The building had full depth holes.
+I lived close to the Oktyabr production plant, where apparently some Ukrainian soldiers were located.
+Our house, one of the last Stalin-era apartment buildings, was basically sheltering the plant.
+Basically, they left it in ruins, and Russians simply burned out the apartments.
+The building had holes going all the way through.
 You could stand by one wall and see the next street.

-Before they broke all the windows, I stayed in the apartment during the day and went to the shelter at night: it was a little quieter there after all.
+Before they broke all the windows, I stayed in the apartment during the day and went to the shelter at night: it was a little quieter there, after all.
 We lived in darkness, with a candle or a little oil lamp.
-At first we cooked food on open fires in the shared yard, and then when things got really bad, and the explosions were happening nearby, we moved the fire pit to the building lobby.
-And we chopped wood, fried, boiled, roasted there… There was a shortage of wood by then: we chopped all the furniture from apartments.
+At first we cooked food on open fires in our shared courtyard, and then when things got really bad, and the explosions were happening nearby, we moved the fire pit to the building lobby.
+We chopped wood, fried, boiled, and roasted food there….
+There was a shortage of wood by then: we had chopped up all the furniture from apartments.

 Aftermath of the shelling of Mariupol by Russian troops